PECOS-packages/PECOS/docs/user-guide/runtime-custom-events.md

 drains them without changing the batch numbering.
 Shot start and runtime reset clear the history and numbering.
 Shot end retains history until the next start.
-Capturing retains payload memory, so direct users processing large streams can periodically drain it.
+Capturing retains payload memory, so direct users processing large streams can periodically drain it between lowering calls.
+There is no hard retention limit, and one lowering call may drain many runtime batches before returning.
 Clones copy history independently and share the handler.
+Events do not carry a shot or worker ID; a shared handler must not infer such identity from batch ordinals.

+Configure a runtime before moving it into `qis_engine().runtime(runtime)`.
+Once owned by the engine, the runtime history accessors are not exposed through `QisRuntime`; use the configured handler for external observation.
+A handler does not drain the retained history or provide bounded-memory streaming.

 This is a Rust runtime transport and metadata-handling interface.
 It does not serialize events into operation traces, expose Python handler configuration, or